m3db/m3/docs/content/operational_guides/upgrading_m3.md

-# Upgrading M3

-## Overview
+---
+title: "Upgrading M3"
+weight: 3
+---

 This guide explains how to upgrade M3 from one version to another (e.g. from 0.14.0 to 0.15.0).
 This includes upgrading:

 -   m3dbnode
 -   m3coordinator
 -   m3query
 -   m3aggregator

 ## m3dbnode